rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 > **Note**: I will use the acronym RHS for right hand side, and LHS for left hand side

-After an assignment, the variable on the RHS is still available.
+After an assignment where the RHS type implements `__copyinit__`, the variable on the RHS is still available.
 This is like a rust type that implements the `Copy` trait.
 If a rust type does not implement the `Copy` trait, then the variable RHS would have been _moved_ into the variable on the LHS.

+I try to analogize that `__copyinit__` and `__moveinit__` are like the unix `cp` and `mv` commands respectively.
+With the `cp` command, the original source file will still exist after being called, whereas in the `mv` command, the source file will no longer exist.

 > **Food for thought**
 >
 > In rust, you don't have a choice whether a move will happen or not.
-So this begs a couple of questions:
+What about mojo?
+So this begs a couple of
+> questions:
 >
 > - What happens if you have neither a `__copyinit__` or `__moveinit__` defined?
 > - Why wouldn't you want a `__moveinit__` (or `__copyinit__`) defined?